carmenbianca/report-liferay/report.md

 All information in this section is sourced from @clearlydefined-docs.

 ClearlyDefined is an "incubator project" under the Open Source Initiative, with roots in the Microsoft Open Source Programs Office.
+Some other partners of ClearlyDefined are Amazon, nexB (authors of ScanCode), Software Heritage, Eclipse, Qualcomm, and Google.

 ClearlyDefined is "on a mission to help \gls{foss} projects thrive by being [...] clearly defined.
 Lack of clarity around \glspl{license} and security